wp-plugins/ajaxify-wordpress-site/readme.txt

 <br />A: Please make sure that your search form submit input tag id should be 'search-submit' and input box id should be 'search-terms'.
 <br />Q: I don't want to make a link ajaxify, what to do?
 <br />A: Add 'no-ajaxify' class to the 'a' tag which you dont want to make ajaxify.
+<br />Q: How to make Comment Reply link no-ajaxy?
+<br />A: Put the parent tag's ID in first text box in AWS options form.
+Eg: comments
+<br />Q: What if my some links are working fine when browser refresh but after first ajax load links are not working?
+<br />A: Actually most of the js files are present in HEAD tag are these are not reloading at the time of ajax page load.
+Try to put all your js events in js live functions.

 == Changelog ==